-Health journalist Helen Foster busts the self-care myths you might have fallen for – and explains how to build it into your life the easy way
+Health journalist Helen Foster busts the self-care myths you might have fallen for – and explains how to build it into your life the easy way.

 Self-care is one of the biggest buzzwords of the year, but it’s also one of the most misunderstood.
-Self Care Week is run by the NHS and it focuses on the small changes we can make to be healthier, such as taking the stairs instead of the lift or starting the day with a healthy breakfast.
+Self Care Week is run by the NHS and focuses on the small changes we can make to be healthier, such as taking the stairs instead of the lift or starting the day with a healthy breakfast.
 Yet, many of us mistakenly believe that self-care is only about bubble baths, expensive candles and spoiling ourselves.

 What does self-care mean?

 “Self-care can mean different things to different people but it definitely goes beyond taking bubble baths,” says psychologist Fiona Murden.
-“It means checking in on yourself physically and mentally to make sure everything is okay – and taking the necessary steps when it isn’t.”
+“It means checking in with yourself physically and mentally to make sure everything is okay – and taking the necessary steps when it isn’t.”

 In pure NHS terms, it’s about keeping ourselves happy and healthy – eating well, exercising regularly and chilling out to prevent illness.

 We seem to have linked the term self-care with treating ourselves to expensive things.
 Search #selfcare on Instagram and you’ll find a mix of facemasks, glowing candles and self-help books.
 But looking after yourself doesn’t have to mean spending lots of cash.
 Relaxing with a book in the bath is as much self-care as an expensive massage.

 “The other myth we fall for is that we need to set aside a lot of extra time for self-care,” says Murden.
 “This can lead to us feeling guilty if we don’t manage to fit it in.”